-Proceeds of the Bonds will be used to advance refund a portion of the 2006 Bonds and to pay costs of issuing the Bonds.
+Proceeds of the Bonds will be used to advance refund a portion of the 2006 Bonds.
 See "THE REFINANCING PLAN" herein.
 See also "THE PROJECT" herein.

 Book-Entry System

 The Depository Trust Company, New York, New York, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered bonds registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
 One fully-registered bond certificate will be issued for each maturity, and will be deposited with DTC.
 See 'APPENDIX D - BOOK-ENTRY SYSTEM" for a more complete discussion of DTC and the Book-Entry System.